iot-kits/D1S-Display-WBIT/README.md

     *	Your Wi-Fi password
     * Your latitude in decimal degrees.
 Positive for north latitudes, negative for south latitudes.
     *	Your longitude in decimal degrees.
 Positive for east longitudes, negative for west longitudes.
-    *	Select Imperial of Metric units.
+    *	Select Imperial or Metric units.
     *	Check the Show clock box if you wish to have the unit display local and UTC times.
     *	Select the duration of each display screen.
 6. The weather display will save the configuration data, connect to your WI-Fi and begin downloading time and weather information.
 This may take a minute or so.
 7. If you ever need to change any parameter, press the reset button on the D1 Mini twice in succession.
 You may have to do this a few times.
 The unit goes into configuration mode when the blue LED on the D1 Mini turns on and the configuration reminder screen appears.
+![]/"images/portal.jpg"